 6. New proposal about monitoring temporary obstruction: it is generally accepted flaw that indicators and tell-tales as well as speedometers may be temporarily obscured by a turned steering wheel.
 Therefore, monitoring the obstruction of the image, as long as it is only NOT permanent, shall be accepted.

-This possibility must be permitted provided that the vehicle guarantees the visibility of the monitor to the driver or the driver's alert in the case of the presence of a VRU in the rear zone of the vehicle during a turned steering wheel.
+Temporary obstruction may be permitted provided that the vehicle guarantees the visibility of the monitor to the driver or the driver's alert in the case of the presence of a VRU in the rear zone of the vehicle during a turned steering wheel.

+From the principle of regulation ECE121, all driving condition have to be considered (straight on and also turning maneuver), as well all the driver's height and seating position adjustment.
+Visibility through the driver’s eyes need to be assessed considering driver restraint systems and capability of the driver’s head to move within constraint of the restraint system.

 7. New proposal about object size calculation: due to a very high variance of vehicle configurations and equipment, the camera mounting position may vary at one specific vehicle type to ensure robustness and functionality.
 This will result in many slightly different camera mounting positions, which all needed to be tested physically.
 To reduce the testing effort and ensure an appropriate covering of all camera positions it shall be possible to demonstrate the compliance of the requirements to the object size (paragraph 3, Annex 9) by calculation.
 A virtual testing is already accepted in paragraph 16.1.3.1.